The Real Cost of LLC Start-Up

 Business Licenses and Permits Costs

-At the federal level, licenses and permits are usually industry-specific.
-For example, businesses related to health, safety, or transportation may require federal approvals, including permits from agencies such as the Occupational Safety and Health Administration (OSHA).
+In most cases, federal licenses and permits are industry specific at the federal level.
+As an example, the health, safety, or transportation related businesses may be subject to the federal approvals, such as the permits of the agencies like Occupational Safety and Health Administration (OSHA).

-At the state level, many businesses must obtain a general business license.
-If you sell taxable goods or services, you'll likely need a sales tax license—also known as a seller's permit.
+At the state level, a great number of businesses are required to acquire a general business license.
+At the time of selling taxable goods or services, you will probably need a sales tax license, also commonly referred to as a seller permit.

-The Small Business Administration provides helpful guidance on which licenses and permits may apply to your business.
+Small Business Administration offers you a good guideline on what licenses and permits can be applicable to your business.

-• Industry-specific licenses for professions such as construction, plumbing, electrical work, childcare, food service, alcohol sales, architecture, and finance
+• Professional licenses in building, plumbing, electrical, childcare, food service, sale of alcohol, architecture, and finance

 • Building and zoning permits